-Helen has collaborated, as an actress and choreographer, with installation video artists and filmmakers including Eve Sussman, Toni Dove and Laurie Simmons.
-Helen, a founding member of Eve Sussman’s The Rufus Corporation, created the role of the Queen in 89 Seconds at Alcazar, which was shown at the 2004 Whitney Biennial, and now is in the permanent collection at Museum of Modern Art in New York.
-In 2007, Helen acted in Sussman’s feature length film, The Rape of the Sabine Women.
-She choreographed the bubble dance, and played Sally Rand in Toni Dove’s video installation and feature film, Spectropia.
-Helen choreographed the dance sequences, for Laurie Simmons’, The Music of Regret, which had its world premiere in 2006, at Museum of Modern Art in New York.
+Helen collaborated, as an actress and choreographer, with the installation video artists and filmmakers: Eve Sussman, Toni Dove and Laurie Simmons.
+Helen, a founding member of Eve Sussman’s The Rufus Corporation, played the Queen in 89 Seconds at Alcazar, which premiered at the 2004 Whitney Biennial, and also acted in Sussman’s feature length film, The Rape of the Sabine Women.
+She choreographed the bubble dance and played Sally Rand in Toni Dove’s video installation and film, Spectropia.
+Helen choreographed the dance sequences, for Laurie Simmons’, The Music of Regret, which premiered at Museum of Modern Art in New York.

-Helen created a choreographic intensive for college age choreographers entitled, Choreographic Essentials, and a motivational creative workshop for the general public entitled Step into Courage.
-In addition, she has teaches Forsythe Improvisation Technologies throughout the United States.
-Helen is currently a Distinguished Visiting Artist at University of North Carolina School of the Arts.
+In 2021, Helen was the co-director, along with Milton Meyers, of the Jacob’s Pillow Contemporary Summer Dance School Program.
+She created a choreographic intensive for college age choreographers entitled, Choreographic Essentials, which she teaches in universities around the country.
+And a motivational creative workshop for the general public entitled Step into Courage.
+She has taught Forsythe Improvisation Technologies throughout the United States.
+In addition, Helen is a mentor to young choreographers, under graduate and MFA students throughout the United States.
+She was Distinguished Visiting Artist at University of North Carolina School of the Arts from 2016-2020.